TristynAlxander/unitment/README.md

 The reason is the module cannot know what portion of the unit belongs to each component: e.g. `Measure("2 m") * Measure("5 degC") != Measure("5 m") * Measure("2 degC")`.
 Notice the module doesn't fail calculating `Measure("2 m") * Measure("5 degC")`.
 It simply doesn't back-convert to Celsius.
 Note: The unit "C" is reserved for Coulomb, but the module recognizes the degrees symbol.

-## Conversions to Non-Metric Units: E.g. Feet(ft) to Inches(in)?

-One common gripe about the `convert` function is that it doesn't propagate unit definitions.
-This results in situations where a conversion of inches to feet might be interpreted as an attempt to convert inches to femto-tonnes, resulting in an error: `Measure("12 in",Unit.IMPERIAL_UNITS).convert("ft")` throws a UnitException for incompatible units.
-This is because the user failed to re-define `"ft"` in the conversion function.
-The proper way to convert to any non-metric unit is to define the unit in either convert or in the passed unit: `Measure("12 in",Unit.IMPERIAL_UNITS).convert("ft",Unit.IMPERIAL_UNITS)` or `Measure("12 in",Unit.IMPERIAL_UNITS).convert(Unit("ft",Unit.IMPERIAL_UNITS))`.

-# Less Frequently Asked Questions

 ## Can the module be made Faster?